Nice-PLQ/framehost/README.md

 ##### targetWin
 The target window for message sending, if the message is sent to the iframe window, the parameter value is `iframe.contentWindow`.
 If the message is sent to the browser tab window, the parameter value is the window reference returned after the `window.open()` method is executed.

-#### postMessage({action: string, data: any}, callback: function)
+#### postMessage({action: String, data: Any}, callback: Function)
-#### postMessage([{action: string, data: any}, ...], callback: function)
+#### postMessage([{action: String, data: Any}, ...], callback: Function)
-The method of sending messages is an instance method of `Framehost`.
+The method of sending messages is an instance method of `FrameHost`.
 This method receives an object or an array of objects and a callback function as parameters.
 The parameter object must contain `action` and `data` fields, `action` represents the method name that the target window needs to execute, and `data` represents the data transferred.
 The `callback` function will be called immediately after all messages are sent out, and `callback` is optional.
 Such as:
 ```javascript
 const framehost = new FrameHost(actions, origin, targetWin);
 framehost.postMessage({